BabarB/Final-project/README.md

 ### Features left to implement

  1. 404 page: this is important for both human visitors and browser bots to crawl the site correctly.
- 2. User login: this requires a backend including a user database to check user credentials.
+ 2. User login: this requires a backend including a user database to check user credentials, and we have not reached this stage yet.
- 3.
+ 3. Audio controls: the browser default audio controls are really basic and do not contribute to a good user experience Due to tme constrainst and focusing on the MVP, I decided to implement those and include short instructions for the user as a workaround.
+Current technologies offer better embedded audio players.